cindycheng061/Portfolio/readme.md

 # Design Brief

-This is a portfolio website designed afer shecodes program Html/css section done
+This is a portfolio website afer completing the Html/Css Section of Shecodes Cohort.

+wireframe.png